snehabedadhala/GDPTeam01/Git Hub Commits Update Template.md

 Looking forward to develop a session id, to keep track how site visitors use their websites within a defined period of time.

 So far we have developed the project in ASP.Net 3 tier architecture.
 Due to some new enhancements and increase in performance, migrated it to ASP.Net core MVC.

+Doing research on MVC.net core and trying to migrate Asp.net to MVC.net core.